corememltd/cloud-managed-dns/README.md

  * fork this project, edit `.gitignore` to no longer ignore `terraform.tfstate` by adding `!terraform.tfstate` *after* the existing `terraform.tfstate*` entry, commit the state to the project
  * store the file on some networking resource (eg. Microsoft Windows/Samba share, NFS, SFTP, Dropbox, ...)

+# Troubleshooting

+## Accessing the DNS Proxies

+To initially access the proxy, you use the [serial port](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview)

+    az extension add --name serial-console --upgrade

+To enable the serial console, run the following:

+    az vm boot-diagnostics enable --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name dns-proxy-0 az vm boot-diagnostics enable --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name dns-proxy-1

+Now to access the serial port (of `dns-proxy-0`) run:

+    az serial-console connect --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name dns-proxy-0

+Log in as `root`, no password is required; do not freak out as SSH is configured with `PermitRootLogin no` and `PasswordAuthentication no` whilst `/etc/securetty` only allows the console and serial port.

+Using the serial port is somewhat slow (and glitchy if you are unfamilar with the process) so using this access you should arrange SSH access for youself:

+ 1. create yourself a user:

+        useradd -U -G sudo -m -s /bin/bash bob

+ 1. set a password on the account for the purposes of using `sudo`:

+        passwd bob

+ 1. add your SSH key:

+        sudo -s -u bob
+        mkdir ~/.ssh
+        vim ~/.ssh/authorized_keys

+ 1. update the firewall to allow access to the VMs from your IP address:

+        az network nsg rule create --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --priority 2000 --nsg-name nsg --name ssh-0 --source-address-prefixes 192.0.2.0/24 --protocol Tcp --destination-port-ranges 22 --access Allow

+    **N.B.** run this command multiple times if you need additional IP ranges, but remember to update `name` and increment `priority`

+You should now be able to SSH into the system either directly by IP or using:

+    az ssh vm --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name dns-proxy-0 --local-user bob

+Remember to log out of the serial console one you have finished (typing `exit` or `logout` until you see the login prompt) and then disconnect by pressing `Ctrl`+`]` followed by `q`.